imran9389/social-media/README.md

 Like a Post: Click the Like button to like a post.
 Add a Comment: Type a comment in the input field and submit it.
 Create a New Post: Click the New Post button to open a modal, enter post content, and submit.
-Components
+Components.

 1. Navbar
 Contains links for navigation and a toggle button for dark mode.

-2. Profile
+3. Profile
 Shows the user’s avatar, username, and basic stats such as posts, likes, and followers.

-3. Post
+5. Post
 Displays each post with the username, content, like button, and comments section.

-4. NewPostModal
+7. NewPostModal
 A modal pop-up allowing users to create and submit a new post.
 Styles
 The app is styled using CSS with class-based styling, and includes animations and transitions for a polished user experience.

 Key Styling Features
 Responsive Design: Uses flexible layouts to ensure compatibility across devices.